intelsdi-x/snap-plugin-collector-node-manager/README.md

 Those modules provides specific IPMI device which can collect data from NM

 There are currently 6 configuration options:
- - mode - defines mode of plugin work, possible values: legacy_inband, legacy_inband_openipmi, oob
+ - mode - defines mode of plugin work, possible values: legacy_inband, legacy_oob
  - channel - defines communication channel address (default: "0x00")
  - slave - defines target address (default: "0x00")
  - user - for OOB mode only, user for authentication to remote host
  - password - for OOB mode only, password for authentication to remote host
- - host - for OOB mode only, IP of host which will be monitored OOB
+ - hosts - for OOB mode only, path to file with IPs of host which will be monitored OOB

 Sample configuration of node manager plugin:
 ```